 Manner of payment.
 You must make payment via debit order or EFT.

 Late payments.
 Any additional surcharges and penalties specified will apply to any payment received after the due date to cover collection fees and additional administration costs.
 You must pay the surcharges and penalties to us on-demand.
-We may halt the provision of any Services until you have paid all amounts that are due.
+We may, at our discretion, halt the provision of any Services until you have paid all amounts that are due.

 Withhold payment.
 You may not withhold payment of any amount due to us for any reason.

 Certificate.
-A certificate, signed by an accountant appointed by us, of the amount due by you and the date on which it is payable will be conclusive irrefutable proof of the correctness of the certificate’s contents.
+A certificate, signed by an accountant appointed by us, of the amount due by you and the date on which it is payable will be conclusive prima facie proof of the correctness of the certificate’s contents.

 Tax.
 All fees exclude any tax (including value added tax and other taxes levied in any jurisdiction), duty (including stamp duty), tariffs, rates, levies and any other governmental charge or expense payable, which will be payable where applicable by you in addition to the fees.